-The Cuban Missile Crisis was a 13 day period during which the United States and the Soviet Union nearly engaged in an all-out nuclear war.
+The Cuban Missile Crisis was a 13 day period in 1962 during which the United States and the Soviet Union nearly engaged in an all-out nuclear war.

-Thankfully, the tense negotiations regarding Soviet missiles in Cuba succeeded in narrowly avoiding a nuclear war.
+It was when the Cold War reached its most anxious moment.
+Thankfully, the tense negotiations regarding Soviet missiles in Cuba succeeded in narrowly avoiding a conflict.

-In 1959, Fidel Castro helped lead the overthrow of President Fulgencio Batista, the pro-America and anticommunist dictator of Cuba.
-As the new political leader, Castro nationalized American interests such as sugar and oil.
+Fidel Castro had led the overthrow of President Fulgencio Batista, the pro-America and anticommunist dictator of Cuba in 1959.
+With the communist revolution, Castro nationalized American interests such as sugar and oil.

-In April of 1961, the US launched the Bay of Pigs invasion, which had been largely planned by President Eisenhower the previous year.
-The invasion was led by a group of CIA-trained Cuban exiles, known as Brigade 2506, in an attempt to overthrow Castro.
+In April of 1961, the US launched the Bay of Pigs invasion led by a group of CIA-trained Cuban exiles in an attempt to overthrow Castro.
 However, the invasion immediately failed, with more than 100 killed and more than 1,000 prisoners taken by Cuba.
 Around the same time, the US had also been deploying nuclear missiles in Italy and Turkey, all within the range of the Soviet Union.

 Castro then reached out to the Soviet Union for help.
 Soviet leader Nikita Khrushchev agreed to place nuclear missiles in Cuba to deter a future American invasion.

 In October of 1962, an American spy plane passing over Cuba photographed a Soviet missile launching facility under construction.
 The missiles, just 90 miles south of Florida, were within range to attack America's East Coast.